gswill0073/TeamTreeHouse_Courses/README.md

 # TeamTreeHouse_Courses
 This is a collection of examples from the Team Treehouse course that I have taken.
-Below is a list of achievements that I have received (103):
+Below is a list of achievements that I have received (105):

+  * Writing Manual Test Cases \- Introduction to QA Engineering
+  * Why we Test \- Introduction to QA Engineering
   * Exploring Best Pratices \- Introduction to Selenium
   * Test Drive \- Introduction to Selenium
   * Meet Selenium \- Introduction to Selenium